Did You Trade P.E. Time for Computer Time? (I Didn’t.)

 Maybe there was a way for me to make money that didn’t require the soul-crushing mundanity of law school (no offense to happy lawyers, it just wasn’t for me), or continuing to struggle to write novels.

-Fast forward a few months, and I’d taught myself Publisher and Frontpage (don’t judge, it was 2005), and I had designed and built websites for several authors in my writers’ group and one for our writing chapter.
+Fast forward a few months, and I’d taught myself Publisher and Frontpage (I still cringe, but hey, it was 2005), and I had designed and built websites for several authors in my writers’ group and one for our writing chapter.

 After that, more people wanted websites and pretty soon, I was making more money from building websites than writing unfinished romance novels, so ... my hobby went from a fun side gig to a real job.